aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 Multiple steps are necessary, to fetch a package from the JSR.

 1. Fetch the `meta.json` file and look at available versions of a package.
+2. Pick a version in the `meta.json` file.
+3. Fetch the `<version>_meta.json` file for the picked version.
-2. Pick a version and fetch the `<version>_meta.json` file and analyse at the module graph of files, that the package contains.
+4. Analyze the module graph in the `<version>_meta.json` file to get the file paths of the imported files.
-3. Fetch the relevant files individually.
+3. Fetch the imported files individually.

 #### `meta.json`